webpack-contrib/eslint-loader/README.md

 ### Options

-You can path directly some [eslint options](http://eslint.org/docs/configuring/) by adding an `eslint` entry in you webpack config:
+You can pass directly some [eslint options](http://eslint.org/docs/configuring/) by adding an `eslint` entry in you webpack config:

 ```js
 module.exports = {